 Take your automatic chicken coop door "off the grid".
 With our solar module, you can run your automatic chicken coop door with energy from the sun.

-The solar panel consists of an array of panels providing 18 Volts 20 Watts of charging power to the 12 Volt SLA battery.
+The solar panel consists of an array of panels providing 15 Watts of charging power to the 12 Volt SLA battery.
 Coop Tender controls the battery charge so that it does not overcharge or charge too quickly.

 Solar panel comes un-mounted.
 It may be mounted to the mounting board of your coop door if it faces south, or install in a suitable south-facing location.

 Coop Tender incorporates a built-in charge controller to ensure that battery overcharging does not occur.

 Easily monitor the battery with Coop Tender's status display and "view at a distance" status lights.

 12 Volt 5Ah SLA Backup Battery is included.
 The battery fits inside of the controller compartment and will run the door for up to 1 week without being charged.

 Solar Operation Notes: